Is it Realistic to Expect Happiness?

-For them, no matter what one gets or achieves there remains a nagging desire for more.
+For them, no matter what they have or have achieved there remains a nagging desire for something more.
 If having more is a main component for achieving happiness than the race will never be won because it will never be over!

 The seductive idea that if only you could be richer, taller, slimmer, stronger, smarter, faster, funnier, or look sexier you would then be happy, is the type of myth many people buy into.
 It is the kind of mindset that can cause one to disregard the positives in the present for the fantasy of what the future may offer.

 Let’s start with this: Happiness, like any emotion, is never constant but will likely come and go as will boredom and dissatisfaction.

 Happiness is a state of being content, in good cheer and generally experiencing feelings of optimism.
 It is a state of mind which ebbs and flows and has highs and lows.